Symbolic Interactionism Theory

 One such example of sociologists studying how the interactions between non-humans and humans form identity applies to architecture.

-This designed physical environment can be as far-ranging as buildings, such as houses, churches, and prisons; bounded spaces, such as streets, plazas, and offices; objects, such as monuments, shrines, and furniture; and many elements of architectural design (such as shapes, size, location, lighting, color, texture, and materials).
+This designed physical environment can be as far-ranging as buildings, such as houses, churches, and prisons, or bounded spaces, such as streets, plazas, and offices.

 Smith and Bugni proposed that symbolic interaction theory is a useful lens to understand architecture for three reasons.